adelbertc/aiyou/README.md

 [![Travis CI](https://travis-ci.org/adelbertc/aiyou.svg?branch=master)](https://travis-ci.org/adelbertc/aiyou)

 ### Origin
-ǎi you is a romanized spelling of the Chinese phrase 哎呦, which is onomatopoeic for the sound made when surprised, as is the case when programming with side effects.
+ǎi you (pronounced like ai-yo) is a romanized spelling of the Chinese phrase 哎呦, which is onomatopoeic for the sound made when surprised, as is often the case when programming with side effects.

 aiyou provides IO types and classes for Scala.